fditraglia/ec2-for-econometricians/README.md

 For more information on creating AMIs, see the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html).

-Getting the Most Recent Version of R
+Setting up a Development Environment
 ------------------------------------
+The instructions above will not give you the most recent version of R but are simple to use.
+If you plan on developing and working with your own packages, however, you'll want to have not only the lastest version of R but the lastest versions of Rcpp and RcppArmadillo in addition to the ``devtools`` package.
+To set these up you need to follow a slightly more complicated procedure.
+(You can still install ``git`` as well as ``htop`` and ``tmux`` as above.)

-To make sure that you have the most recent version of R you'll need to do a bit more work.
+First you need to make sure that you install the latest version of R rather than the version that's in the Debian repository.
-Do this *before* running the steps in the previous section if you want to have the latest version of R.
-If you don't care, then just use the simpler instructions above without worrying about the following.
 More detailed instructions for what I'm about to describe are available [here](https://cran.r-project.org/bin/linux/ubuntu/README) but I'll provide an overview that works assuming that you're using version 14.04 of Ubuntu.
 First use a text editor to open the file ``/etc/apt/sources.list``.
 You'll need to be the superuser to do this, for example you could run